oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 ### What service meshes are there ?

-There are multiple service mesh implementations available, a non exclusive list (there are others) includes Linkerd, Istio, Consul, Kuma, Maesh, Aspen Mesh, and Grey Matter.
+There are multiple service mesh implementations available, a non exclusive list (there are others) includes the Oracle OCI Service mesh, Linkerd, Istio, Consul, Kuma, Maesh, Aspen Mesh, and Grey Matter.

 Most Service mesh implementations are open source to some level, but currently only [Linkerd](https://linkerd.io/) from [Buoyant Inc.](https://buoyant.io/) is listed as being a Cloud Native Computing Foundation (the governance body for open source Kubernetes related things) project though there have been press discussions that Istio may be donated by Google to an open source foundation.